kinow/sample-pywebsocket/README.md

-# Simple example with WebSockets in Python
+# Simple example with Web Socket in Python

-Web Sockets example in Python
+Web Socket example in Python

 License: MIT License